cesbo/help/src/content/docs/en/astra/getting-started/index.md

 Astra supports various types of sources:

-- DVB, including satellite, cable, and terrestrial
+- Satellite, Cable, and Terrestrial signals using DVB and ISDB-T standards
 - HLS and HTTP MPEG-TS streams
 - Multicast streams in IP networks with UDP or RTP
-- SRT protocol in caller or listenner modes
+- SRT protocol in caller or listener modes
 - RTSP streams from IP cameras

 ### Processing content